Millard Fillmore: Remarriage, later life, and death

-Despite Fillmore's zeal in the war effort, he gave a speech in early 1864 calling for magnanimity towards the South after the war and counted its heavy cost, both in finances and in blood.
-The Lincoln administration saw the speech as an attack on it that could not be tolerated in an election year, and Fillmore was criticized in many newspapers and was called a Copperhead and even a traitor.
+Despite Fillmore's zeal in the war effort, he gave a speech in early 1864 calling for magnanimity toward the South after the war and counted its heavy cost in finances and in blood.
+The Lincoln administration saw the speech as an attack on it that could not be tolerated in an election year.
+Fillmore was criticized in many newspapers and called a Copperhead and even a traitor.
 That led to lasting ill-feeling against Fillmore in many circles.

-In the 1864 presidential election Fillmore supported the Democratic candidate, George B. McClellan, for the presidency since he believed that the Democratic Party's plan for immediate cessation of fighting and allowing the seceded states to return with slavery intact to be the best possibility for restoring the Union.

-After the Lincoln assassination in April 1865, black ink was thrown on Fillmore's house because it was not draped in mourning like others.
+In the 1864 presidential election, Fillmore supported the Democratic nominee, George B. McClellan, since he believed that the Democratic Party's plan for immediate cessation of fighting and allowing the seceded states to return with slavery intact was the best chance to restore the Union.
+After the assassination of Abraham Lincoln in April 1865, black ink was thrown on Fillmore's house because it was not draped in mourning like others.
 Fillmore was apparently out of town at the time and put black drapes in the windows once he returned.
-Although he retained his position as Buffalo's leading citizen and was among those selected to escort the body when Lincoln's funeral train passed through Buffalo, anger remained towards him for his wartime positions.
+He retained his position as Buffalo's leading citizen and was among those selected to escort the body when Lincoln's funeral train passed through Buffalo, but many remained angry at him for his wartime positions.
 Fillmore supported President Andrew Johnson's Reconstruction policies since he felt that the nation needed to be reconciled as quickly as possible.
-Fillmore devoted most of his time to civic activities.
-He aided Buffalo in becoming the third American city to have a permanent art gallery, with the Buffalo Fine Arts Academy.
+He devoted most of his time to civic activities.
+He aided Buffalo in becoming the third American city to have a permanent art gallery, the Buffalo Fine Arts Academy.

 Fillmore stayed in good health almost to the end of his life.
-He suffered a stroke in February 1874, and died on March 8, 1874, at the age of 74 after suffering a second stroke.
-Two days later, he was buried at Forest Lawn Cemetery in Buffalo after a funeral procession including hundreds of others.
-The U.S. Senate sent three of its members to honor its former president, including Lincoln's first vice president, Maine's Hannibal Hamlin.
+He had a stroke in February 1874, and died on March 8, at age 74, after a second stroke.
+Two days later, he was buried at Forest Lawn Cemetery in Buffalo after a funeral procession including hundreds.